 Ample incentive to do so is provided by the area’s main city, Kandy.
 A bastion of traditional Sinhalese religion and culture, it is also the home of the most revered shrine in Sri Lanka – the Temple of the Tooth, where you watch ancient rituals being performed in a stately lakeside complex, as well as performances of local costumed dance, drumming and music in the evenings.

-The region’s other attractions are mostly natural.
-Hidden among the misty rainforests of the foothills of Tea Country are several beautiful national parks, protecting areas of extraordinary biodiversity and some of Asia’s most striking landforms.
+The region’s other attractions, hidden among the misty rainforests of the foothills of Tea Country, are several beautiful national parks, protecting areas of extraordinary biodiversity and some of Asia’s most striking landforms.

 Weather in Kandy and the Tea Country

 Jan–April is generally the driest period in the Sri Lankan highlands, though it can rain at any time of year.
 The southwest of the region, around Adam’s Peak and the Sinharaja, is officially the wettest on the island.